gruchh/MaintenanceCMMSLite/readme.md

 cd cmms-lite
 ```

-## 🐳 Running with Docker
+### 🐳 Running with Docker

-1. Ensure Docker and Docker Compose are installed
+1. Ensure Docker and Docker Compose are installed.
 2. Build and run the application using Docker Compose:

 ```bash